hknd23/idcempy/README.md

 ```
 ## Contributions

 The authors welcome and encourage new contributors to help test `IDCeMPy` and add new functionality.
-If one wishes to contact the authors, they may do so by emailing nkh8@psu.edu.
-Response times may vary.
+Issues can be raised by any users for questions and bug reports.
+To make suggestions for improvements or new features, please contact <nkh8@psu.edu>.